typesafehub/prod-suite-management-doc/guides/lagom-liberty-websphere/src/main/paradox/index.md

 ## 1. Setting up your Kubernetes Cluster

 You can deploy Lagom-Liberty sample to any number of Kubernetes environments.
-Below, you'll find information on how to do this on your own local cluster, Minikube, as well as IBM's Bluemix.
+Below, you'll find information on how to do this on your own local cluster, Minikube, as well as the IBM Cloud.
 If you have access to a different Kubernetes environment, ensure that you've setup `kubectl` and `docker` to point at your cluster and docker registry.
 The sections below offer some information on getting both of these environments setup.